regnarg/bc/text/mdsync.md

   \end{algorithmic}
 \end{algorithm}

+A similar approach has been independently discovered earlier by Minsky and Trachtenberg
+\cite{partrecon}.
+They use a scheme based on polynomials over finite fields for pruning branches where the symmetric difference is small.
+Our solution achieves comparable asymptotic bounds and practical results (even though perhaps with worse constant factors) and is much simpler both conceptually and to implement.

 #### Complexity

-Intuitively, pruning should cut off all the boring branches in slices II and III and leave us with $\lg c$ expected roundtrips.
+Intuitively, pruning should cut off all the boring branches in slices II and III and leave us with $\OO(\lg c)$ expected depth of the recursion tree, which corresponds to communication complexity $\OO(c\lg c)$.
 Let's prove that.

 <!-- In the pruning version, we recurse from a vertex only if there are at least two changes
 (in total on both sides) underneath it.
 There are a few other conditions (for example,